Woman plans to sue after construction company mistakenly demolishes house - NewsBreak

 Over a weekend in January, someone came onto Pulliam’s property next to the Mobile Fairgrounds and tore down a home that had been in her family since the 1960s.

 “I moved here when I was approximately 10 years old.
 This is my grandparent’s old homeplace.
-They bought it in 1965 and it’s been in our family ever since,” she said.‘Let’s burn this place down’: 2 Alabama men charged in Panama City Beach riot
+They bought it in 1965 and it’s been in our family ever since,” she said.‘Does it stop somewhere?’
+Bethel Twp. voices concerns over Huber Heights annexation

 Pulliam, who lives and works in Leaksville, Mississippi, eventually got word about the demolition through a family member.